LaxmanNandi/mch-bot-2/README.md

 Live strike selection (by delta)

-- Live mode estimates spot via `instrument.underlying_symbol_zerodha` (default `NSE:NIFTY 50`) and picks short strikes whose absolute Black‑Scholes delta is closest to `strategy.target_delta`.
+- Live mode estimates spot via `instrument.underlying_symbol_zerodha` (default `NSE:NIFTY 50`) and picks short strikes whose absolute Blackâ€‘Scholes delta is closest to `strategy.target_delta`.
 It uses `strategy.iv_assumption` as the implied vol unless you extend it to infer IV from the option chain.
 Wings are set by `strategy.wing_width_points`.
  - The live flow now:
    - Loads instruments once and resolves tradingsymbols from the dump (no string guessing)
    - Gets spot LTP and infers ATM IV from CE/PE LTPs (fallback to `strategy.iv_assumption`)
-   - Scans strikes to pick true‑delta shorts and builds wings
+   - Scans strikes to pick trueâ€‘delta shorts and builds wings
    - Places entry LIMIT orders and monitors net buyback vs TP/SL
    - Sends offsetting close orders when TP/SL hit or timeout (see `execution.monitor_seconds`)

 Caveats

-- Holidays and special expiry shifts aren’t handled. `instrument.weekly_expiry_weekday` controls the weekday used for weekly expiry selection.
+- Holidays and special expiry shifts arenâ€™t handled. `instrument.weekly_expiry_weekday` controls the weekday used for weekly expiry selection.
 - Zerodha quotes and instruments require a valid `access_token`; run `kite-auth` first.
  - The monitor loop is intentionally simple; for production, add robust order/fill tracking, error handling, and persistence.
  - The live cycle respects basic market hours from config.
 Adjust times/holidays as needed for tests.
 - Always validate against exchange rules and your risk policy.
 This is not financial advice.